The Future of

 Introduction

-The UK is in the middle of a ‘devolution revolution’ that looks set to ramp up at pace in the coming months and years.
-Local and regional leaders will receive more powers and responsibilities for the decisions that affect the people they serve.
-This will have far-reaching consequences for places across the UK and many policy areas.
+Local and regional leaders across the country are about to receive more powers and responsibilities for decisions that affect the places they represent.
+This is likely to have far-reaching consequences for different communities across the UK and in a great many policy areas too.

-The Partnership
+The Partners

 - Our place partners represent nearly 8 million people in villages, towns, cities and regions across the UK